“Are you breathing just a little and calling it a life?” –Mary Oliver

 A whole lot of time studying, living and being outdoors helped me identify this missing piece.
-I truly believe humans cannot be whole and well without being meaningfully connected to our environment.
+I truly believe humans cannot be whole and well without being meaningfully connected to our environment–and, equally importantly, vice versa.

 My present work combines my passions for being with people healing in hard times, connecting people with the planet, and spending time in right relationship with nature.
 I am lucky to have spent most of my adult life in our beautiful state of Maine (land of the Wabanaki).
 Even luckier, as a child in suburban Chicago (land of the Peoria), with far more concrete than natural space, I had parents who encouraged outdoor exploration and stewardship.